Catecholamines are proteins that are neurotransmitters, moving signals in your body and brain. They include:

 - allergy medicines

-Your doctor will probably give you a list of what to avoid before your test.
-Make sure to tell your doctor all the medicines you are taking.
-Include both prescription and over-the-counter drugs.
+Your doctor will give you a list of what to avoid before taking your test.
+Make sure to tell them all the medications you’re taking, both prescription and over-the-counter.

-If your child is scheduled for a CATU, and you breastfeed, talk to your doctor.
-Catecholamines pass from mother to child through breast milk.
-You may also have to watch your food and medication intake.
+If your child is scheduled for CATU and you breastfeed, tell your doctor.
+Certain substances can pass through breast milk.

-This technique can also be used to collect urine from older children.
-To collect urine from an infant or young child, you will use a pediatric urine bag.
-This bag is placed inside the diaper to collect urine.
+To collect urine from an infant or young child, use pediatric urine bags.
+A bag is placed inside your child’s diaper to collect urine and replaced with a fresh one after each urination.
 It will come with detailed instructions.

-A CATU is usually accurate in diagnosing pheochromocytoma and neuroblastoma.
-However, further testing is needed to determine the size and location of tumors.
-In general, both conditions are highly treatable.
+A CATU abnormal result is useful in diagnosing pheochromocytoma, neuroblastoma, and paraganglioma.
+However, further testing will be needed to determine the type, size, and location of the tumor.